prasannasamaranayake/test-application/README.md

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Features

+1. Login, register, show logged user and logout with validations with simple usability aspects.
+1. Report filter with class, student and date range with missing student activity entries.
+   (Assumptions - Completed date is the latest attempt date and average of values considered on it)
+1. Horizontal stacked bar chart when only class filter applied.

 ## Sample screens

 ![Screenshot](_screens/1.png)